Image

 The CEMC does not offer refunds, returns or cancellations of any kind.

 We believe that all participants will enjoy and benefit from the experience of preparing for and writing our mathematics contests.
 Our contests are not tests or exams.
 There is no passing or failing score.
+We would like to emphasize that the goal of our contests is to increase curiosity and foster problem solving skills among participants.
 Information regarding the criteria for awarding individual students and schools based on their performance in our mathematics contests is provided below.

 Supervisors can log into the Contest Supervisor Portal to generate and print full colour contest certificates onto blank paper, or to print participant names onto the provided blank certificates.